PipelineAI/pipeline/docs/quickstart/docker-kube/README.md

 ### Push Models 025 and 050 to Docker Repo
 Notes:
 * This can be any Docker Repo including DockerHub and internal repos
+* You must already be logged in to the Docker Repo using `docker login`

 Defaults
 * `--image-registry-url`:  docker.io